Average MCAT Score for Medical School in 2026

 MCAT < 500

 Let’s be real: your odds are extremely low at MD schools.
-Even many DO programs will hesitate unless your story is exceptional.
+We get it, the MCAT is hard.
+But even many DO programs will hesitate unless your story is exceptional.
 If this is you, don’t panic, but do reconsider your timeline.
 A retake might be your only real shot.

 MCAT 500–505